Election Day Weather: Find Out the Best Time to Cast Your Ballot in the Swing States

 9 – Pennsylvania

-The eastern parts of the state of Pennsylvania are likely to stay dry and sunny while the western parts are expected to remain cloudy.
+The eastern parts of the state of Pennsylvania are likely to stay dry and sunny.
+The western parts on the other hand are expected to remain cloudy.
 However, as the election day will be about to approach its closure, the northwest areas of the state might receive a few showers.

 10 – Virginia